MicrosoftDocs/VBA-Docs/api/Outlook.AddressEntry.ID.md

 ## Remarks

 The transport provider assigns a permanent, unique string **ID** property when an individual member object is created.
-These identifiers do not change from one session to another.
+These identifiers don't change from one session to another.

 ## See also